 How to use Semolina in a web API

-Set up the pool at application startup
+Set up the engine at application startup

 app.py